captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 I went on a date.
 ---
-Actually, I wasn't kidding.
+Actually, I wasn’t kidding.
 ---
 I did smoke marijuana.
 ---
-But I'm not smoking it right now.
+But I’m not smoking it right now.
 ---
-I didn't go on a date.
+I didn’t go on a date.
 ---
 I did go on a date.
 ---
 My roommate is very
 ---
-she's very
+she’s very
 ---
-there's something very
+there’s something very
 ---
 about her
 ---
 the thing is
 ---
-she's an interesting person.
+she’s an interesting person.
 ---
 She knows things.
 ---